pachyderm/pachyderm/doc/docs/master/concepts/pipeline-concepts/datum/join.md

 Pachyderm also supports outer joins.
 Outer joins include everything a normal (inner) join does, and files that didn't match anything.
-Inputs can be set to outer semantics independantly.
+Inputs can be set to outer semantics independently.
 So while there isn't an explicit notion of "left" or "right" outer joins, you can still get those semantics, and even extend them to multiway joins.